thelittlestschnauzer/family_bytes/app/spec.md

 - [X] Include at least on has_many through relationship - recipe has_many ingredients, through recipe_details
 - [X] The "through" part of the has_many through includes at least one user submittable attribute (recipe_details - instruction)
 - [X] Include reasonable validations for simple model objects - User, Recipe, Ingredients, RecipeDetails and Chapter all have validations
-- [X] Include class level ActiveRecord scope method (added a search option using a keyword to return recipes with that keyword in the name of the recipe)
+- [X] Include class level ActiveRecord scope method (Recipe.search URL: /recipes/search)
 - [X] Include a nested form writing to an associated model using a custom attribute writer (recipes/new ingredients_attributes)
 - [X] Include a signup - Devise gem utilized
 - [X] Include login - Devise gem utilized